2000 Excelsior Henderson Super X Chassis 1525

 Cifu Motorsports HomeMotorcycles / 2000 Excelsior Henderson Super X

-Now that they had found a machine to resurrect, all they had to do was get the licensing rights to the name, raise a hundred million or so of capital, design and build it (including the engine—no S&S motor here), then find a place to build them, set up the assembly line, hire employees....you get the picture.
+Now that Dan had found a machine to resurrect, all they had to do was get the licensing rights to the name, raise a hundred million or so of capital, design and build it (including the engine--no S&S engine here), then find a place to build them, set up the assembly line, hire employees....you get the picture.
 Unlike Polaris and the Victory brand, there was no infrastructure in place to take on this project.
 There was no parent company that could float it for a few years until it got its legs.
 This was a double or nothing bet right from the start.
-Stacked against them was the fact that most had forgotten the Excelsior Henderson name.
-At least Indian is rememberd for the Chief but brand recognition can be everything in the market.
+Stacked against the company was the fact that most had forgotten the Excelsior Henderson name.
+At least Indian is remembered for the Chief but brand recognition can be everything in the market.
 I'm sure that most who heard the idea wrote them off as hopeless dreamers.
 Almost unbelievably, they actually pulled it off.
 Okay, they were a few years late getting it to market.
 The original target release was 1997 and it slipped out to 1999.
 Nonetheless, they did it.
 Bravo!

 The Press Crucifies Excelsior Henderson